-Labrum tears can occur from many causes, the most common being an acute traumatic injury or repetitive overhead activity, including sports like volleyball, tennis, or baseball.
+Labrum tears are painful and can be caused by a number of situations.
+The most common cause is an acute traumatic injury or strain caused by repetitive overhead activity, including sports like volleyball, tennis, or baseball.
 Falling on an outstretched arm or forcefully pulling the arm away from the body such as lifting a heavy object or catching oneself while falling can also injure the labrum.

 Anatomy of a Shoulder

 The shoulder is essentially a ball and socket joint.
 The official term for the socket is the glenoid, which is an extension of the scapula or shoulder blade.
-The upper part of the humerus, or the bone that goes from the shoulder to the elbow, makes the ball portion of the joint.
+The upper part of the humerus—the bone that goes from the shoulder to the elbow—is where you’ll find the ball portion of the joint.
 Structures including the labrum help keep the ball in the socket while also allowing for the wide range of motion of the shoulder.
 If the socket was completely bone, we would have much less shoulder range of motion.
 The labrum is a tough tissue that is attached to the shoulder socket.
 Its job is to keep the ball joint in place.

 A shoulder injury can cause the labrum to pull away from the bone resulting in pain with activity or the feeling that the shoulder may come out of place.
 In more extreme cases, the shoulder can fully dislocate, which means the rounded ball portion of the humerus no longer sits in the socket of the glenoid.

 If you have a labrum tear you may experience pain, catching, popping, or a clunk feeling with shoulder range of motion.
 It is also common to feel discomfort at night, pain when reaching and loss of range of motion or strength.